What to Wear Birding: A Guide to Practical Clothing and Accessories

 and my personal favorite: zipper pockets (because I like my keys and phone to stay with me 😄)

-Bright white or loud colors if you plan to get close to birds
+Bright white or bold colors if you plan to get close to birds — neutral, natural tones blend in much better.

-This is my “most useful” list for Lowcountry birding that I share with people who are new to the area or new to birding.
+This is my “most useful” list for what to wear birding that I share with people who are new to birding.
 Click the links to view and purchase my favorite, field-tested items.

 Muck boots (for muddy marsh edges and wet conditions)